pennyw1ze/NotesMasterECS/DataManagement/LectureNotes.md

 # **Access file manager**

 We organize items on pages and records.
-Records contains data, wich could have variable length, and for this reason the allocation of pages
+Records contains data, wich could have variable length, and for this reason the allocation of pages could be dynamic.
+Pages can be organized trought different data structures.
+##### Heap
+With heap, we have basically a linked list.
+Cost to insert is constant, and cost to search and remove is linear.